aka Residential Service Contract

 This is a form of insurance and like all insurance policies, it has limitations.
 This is not a catch-all-get-out-of-jail-free card, for poor or deferred maintenance history or to replace items that are DOA.
 You must know the providers’ position on pre-existing conditions, or you could find yourself very unhappy. 🙁

-It’s a good idea to get a home warranty when you buy a pre-owned home, especially if you’re a first-time home buyer with little experience in maintaining a home.
+It’s a good idea to get a home warranty when you buy a pre-owned home.
+That is certainly true for first-time homebuyers with little experience in maintaining a home.

 Do your homework!

-With a home warranty, you always have to pay a service fee for each service call, but you don’t have to pay the full cost of repairing or replacing items that are covered.
+With a home warranty, you always have to pay a service fee for each service call.
+But normally you don’t have to pay the full cost of repairing or replacing items that are covered.
 There are exclusions and limits to policy coverage, and all providers are NOT the same.

 You’re in Texas.
 Air conditioning is a giant repair issue, and probably the least understood area of coverage.
-Before you pick a provider, be sure you understand how they handle pre-existing conditions, items found during a general home inspection and what they DO NOT COVER, especially during the first 90 days.
+Before you pick a provider, be sure you understand how they handle pre-existing conditions.
+That includes items found during a general home inspection and what they DO NOT COVER, especially during the first 90 days.
 Don’t take a short-cut in making a decision about your provider.
 Do your homework!

 There is a provision in the Texas One to Four Family Residential Contract (Resale) that addresses the policy.
 This provides a platform to negotiate the payment of the policy, which must be prepaid for a year in advance.